!Gaunu-tsaxau, the /Kaggen, and the baboons. A San Bushman tale interpreted by a Jungian psychoanalyst

 Copyright: 2003, Musee du Louvre, Erich Lessing.

-The sphinx was associated with Sekhmet who was a lioness, the fiercest hunter known to Egyptians.
-She protected pharaohs and led them in war.
+The sphinx was linked to the goddess Sekhmet who was a lioness.
+Lions and lionesses are top predators.
+Sekhmet protected pharaohs and led them in war.
 She was known as ‘Before whom evil trembles,’ and ‘She who mauls.’

 Rampant Sekhmet (with King Tutankhamun’s head?) crushing enemies of several ethnicities.